aragon/app/docs/projectDocs/pluginEncapsulation.md

 The Plugin Registry is a record containing information about the available Plugins and their Slot Components.
 It is implemented as a JavaScript class in the `pluginRegistryUtils` file and populated on the client side at startup by the `<Providers />` component of the Application module.
-The `<Providers />` component imports and triggers the `initialisePlugins` function which initilises all the supported plugins by registering the Plugin informations and their Slot Components.
+The `<Providers />` component imports and triggers the `initialisePlugins` function, which initializes all the supported plugins by registering the Plugin information and their Slot Components.

 ### Slot

 A Slot is identified by an ID.
-Every Plugin can register its own Slots to customise how the Application display or act depending on the Plugin of the DAO.
-Different types of Slots can be supported depending on the customisation needs of the Application.
-For instance, a `SlotFunction` type can be used by the Application to prefetech data on the server side, or a `SlotMetadata` can be used to only sets some strings needed by the Application to render some Plugin information.
+Every Plugin can register its own Slots to customize how the Application displays or acts depending on the Plugin of the DAO.
+Different types of Slots can be supported depending on the customization needs of the Application.
+For instance, a `SlotFunction` type can be used by the Application to prefetch data on the server side, or a `SlotMetadata` type can be used to only set some strings needed by the Application to render some Plugin information.

-The Slot id is prefixed by the module name to easily identify the scope of the Slot.
+The Slot ID is prefixed by the module name to easily identify the scope of the Slot.

 Example of Slot definition: